iosdecal/ios-decal-lab2/README.md

 **Fill in this method to allow the user to switch between drum kits by updating the "currentDrumKit" variable.** Hint: you'll want to use your UISegmentedControl property "selectedSegmentIndex", which you can access using "sender.selectedSegmentIndex"

 If you implemented the method correctly, tapping on the Segmented Control in your app should change the sound of each drum button.
+-->
 ## Grading ##

-Once you've finished the lab, you can check-off using this form https://goo.gl/forms/2tdeDVlWMfREpNV02.
-If you weren't able to finish before 8pm, make sure to fill in the keyword question, and be sure to check-off next week at the beginning of lab.
+Once you've finished the lab, you can check-off with one of the course staff.

 We will grade your work based off the following criteria (all requirements must be satisfied to receive credit).